Alderbury: Amenities

 Alderbury has a primary school, Alderbury & West Grimstead CofE (VA) Primary School (commonly abbreviated as "AWGS"), which opened in 1993 on a new site to replace a building which had been used as a school since 1838.

-There is one pub: the Green Dragon at Alderbury, additionally a social club is situated next to the village hall in the grounds of the recreation field.
+Whaddon has a post office / newsagent, and there is a local shop in Alderbury.
+There is one pub, the Green Dragon at Alderbury.
+A social club is next to the village hall in the grounds of the recreation field.

-Whaddon has a post office / newsagent.
-Alderbury has a slightly larger local shop on Canal Lane.